w3c/wai-better-browsing/index.md

 :   Assigning actions, such as selecting menu items or typing in pre-defined text, to an individual key or a combination of keystrokes.
 For instance, most word editors and web browsers provide a shortcut on the key combination "*Ctrl s*", as an alternate method for selecting the menu item "**save**".
 You can define additional shortcuts for frequent actions that you perform on your computer.

 ***Sticky Keys***
 :   In order to facilitate single-handed typing, you can customize your computer so that functions keys, such as "**Ctrl**" or "**Alt**", do not need to be pressed at the same time as other keys to invoke key combinations.
-For instance, by switching on the sticky keys function, you can press "**Ctrl" then **"s" to save, rather than needing to press them at the same time.
+For instance, by switching on the sticky keys function, you can press "**Ctrl**" then **"s**" to save, rather than needing to press them at the same time.

 ***Key Filters***
 :   Filters can be set to avoid repeating the input through a key that has been pressed down for too long, a key that has been pressed down several times within a short interval, or keys that have been pressed and are immediately surrounding a key that was pressed in advance.
 This is useful for people with reduced dexterity or who may press keys unintentionally.